What Are the Best Places to Stay in Thailand for Families in 2026?

 11. Koh Yao Noi: Authentic Island Life

 Koh Yao Noi sits just across the bay from Koh Yao Yai, but the feel is slightly different.
 We first visited before having kids, back when it felt like one of Thailand’s best-kept secrets.
-Things have changed a little—there are more cafés now, and a few boutique stays—but it’s still calm, friendly, and wonderfully low-key.
+Things have changed a little, there are more cafés now, a few boutique stays, but it’s still calm, friendly, and wonderfully low-key.

-It’s a small island with flat roads, and gentle beaches.
+It’s a small island with flat roads and gentle beaches.
 You can ride a scooter from one end to the other in under an hour.
-Most of the accommodation is made up of family-run guesthouses and relaxed resorts with sea views, and hammocks.
+Most accommodation is made up of family-run guesthouses and relaxed resorts with sea views and hammocks.
+The beaches won’t win awards for drama, but they’re peaceful, clean, and never crowded, which counts for a lot when you’re traveling with kids.

 Quick facts about Koh Yao Noi: